AndreyNautilus/AndreyNautilus.github.io/content/posts/2025-04-24-mysterious-signed-operand.md

     }
 ```

-and SonarQube scan emitted [a warning](https://rules.sonarsource.com/cpp/tag/bad-practice/RSPEC-874/)
+and SonarQube scan emitted "Bitwise operators should not be applied to signed operands"
-for this code:
+warning (rule `S874`) for this code:

 ```
     if (mask & ~value) {